raspberrypilearning/infrared-bird-box/worksheet.md

 ## Streaming video to the Internet

-There is also a second worksheet that you can follow if you wish to stream your bird box live on the internet.
+There is also a second worksheet that you can follow if you wish to stream your bird box live on the Internet.

 - [Advanced second worksheet](worksheet2.md)